 The evidence that oyster reefs have been in decline and that they provide a large and valuable suite of services, is not on its own enough to justify significant investment.
 It is also critical to demonstrate that oyster restoration can successfully address both of these underlying issues.
 Thankfully it has been unequivocally demonstrated by previous restoration projects that oyster restoration can be successfully undertaken; that oysters can successfully recruit to planned structures, and that the restored reefs also provide the ecosystem services associated with natural oyster habitat such as fisheries enhancement (Scyphers et al., 2011, Gregalis et al., 2009), improved water transparency (Grizzle et al., 2008), enhanced denitrification (Kellogg et al., 2011) and effective shoreline protection (Piazza et al., 2005, Scyphers et al., 2011).

-Setting ecosystem service goals
+Setting ecosystem service goals(objectives?)

 Determining what is of importance to stakeholders